 There are many possibilities to monitor your endpoint.
-NEX Installation Guide mentions the Connectivity Check which is a useful and basic monitoring of your endpoint's connectivity.
-With v4.12 of ECP it's now also possible access multiple URLs which can be fed into monitoring software.
+NEX Installation Guide (Appendix) mentions the Connectivity Check which is a useful and basic monitoring of your endpoint's connectivity.
+If you skipped that part of the installation guide, please go back and re-read.
+With v4.12 of ECP it's now also possible to get information from various URLs which can be fed into monitoring software.
 These URLs are: